Can your horse’s salt be iodized?

-Your Veterinarian and/or Equine Nutritionist is a great source of help for dietary questions!
+Your veterinarian and equine nutritionist are a great source of help for dietary questions!
 You ultimately want to be sure his diet lines up with his specific needs and medical situations.